near-ndc/gwg/specs/spec-1-kudos.md

 <!-- Objective.
 In a few sentences, describe the key system objectives.
 Tweet length executive summary. -->
-# RFP 2: Kudos Widget
+# Spec 1: Kudos Widget
 Kudos is a widget to build a reputation.
 The widget will allow any verified human to nominate, recieve, and interact with Kudos on Near Social.

 # Metadata